CCoakley6/DataMiningProjectSpring2024/README.md

 ##### Geospatial Analysis:
 This analysis shows that COVID-19 spreads from county to county and the changes can be seen at different time aggregation periods and is more pronounced with appropriate binning.
+The outbreak tends to spread to other areas in a matter of days or weeks.

 ### Application of this Knowledge